 Bond fund investors earn money when the underlying asset that they invested in begins to pay back periodic dividends that could be in quarterly, semi-annually, or yearly installments.
 Investors also earn when bonds appreciate in value before their maturity period because the principal value of the goes up.
 When the principal is up the bond can be cashed straight away and the investor will earn even without factoring in the dividends.

 A primary factor to consider when investing in bond funds is their credit rating.
-These funds can be rated from high to low depending with the issuer’s credit rating.
+These funds can be rated from high to low depending on the issuer’s credit rating.

 Types of Bond Funds